 Managing employee hours, payroll, and compliance with state and local regulators are crucial aspects of any small business.
-If hours worked or employee pay isn’t properly tracked, employees can feel dissatisfied.
-On top of that, businesses are at risk if they don’t follow state labor practices, and you can actually lose money by not properly and accurately tracking worked hours and overtime.
-Time theft is enormous: 43% of people admit to exaggerating the number of hours worked.
+If hours worked or employee pay isn’t correctly tracked, employees can feel dissatisfied.
+On top of that, businesses are at risk if they don’t follow state labor practices, and you can actually lose money to time theft without a process to accurately track and audit employee hours—and the cost can be enormous.
+A whopping 43% of people admit to exaggerating the number of hours worked.

 Some key time clock rules for employees can help small businesses run this part of their operation smoothly and with accuracy.
 A digital time clock manages any state level employment laws, keeping you up-to-date on any changes, and helps set breaks, overtime, and even minimize errors with payroll.

 Here, we’ll go through what a time clock is, how a digital time clock can help your small business, what the benefits are of using a time clock for employers and employees, and time clock rules for employees.

 The image often conjured up for a time clock is a manual time card system with a card that employees “punch in” when their shift starts.

 Today, time clocks can be analog or digital.
 Whichever one you use, time clocks record when an employee starts their scheduled shift and when they end it by clocking out.